-There’s something about train journeys.
-On a train you are travelling, not just going from A to B; you get a sense of the place you’re passing through and the distance you’ve travelled in a way you don’t experience on a plane.
-So I was very excited when I discovered that my blogger trip to Swedish Lapland, in the far north of Sweden, was going to travel by the night train to Luleå.
+I love train journeys, so I jumped at the chance of taking the night train to Luleå from Stockholm.
+On a train you are travelling, not just going from one place to another.
+You get a real sense of the place you’re passing through and the distance you’ve travelled in a way you don’t experience on a plane.
+And, of course, you can watch the landscape as it passes by.

 An airline style map on the wall of the bar showed our route and current location.
 A 900km journey of 13 hours, travelling almost due north.
 Although both Stockholm and Luleå are on the coast, the route is mostly inland.
 A bit of history here: the line from Stockholm to Boden was opened in 1894 but for defensive reasons it bypassed most of the coastal towns (connecting lines were built later).
 At Boden the line met the Iron Ore Line, built in the 19th century to carry freight to Luleå.